-A provisional rating received before the investment funds's most recently completed financial year is not required to be disclosed under this section."
+A provisional rating received before the investment fund's most recently completed financial year is not required to be disclosed under this section."

-- 4. These amendments apply to a prospectus or a prospectus amendment of an issuer or an investment fund where the preliminary prospectus is filed on or after April 20, 2012. - 5.
+- 4. The effect of these amendments applies to a prospectus or a prospectus amendment of an issuer or an investment fund where the preliminary prospectus is filed on or after April 20, 2012; for all other prospectuses or prospectus amendments, the provisions of National Instrument 41-101 General Prospectus Requirements in force on April 19, 2012 apply. - 5.
 This Instrument comes into force on April 20, 2012.